nixnull/sundial/README.md

 The weather info comes from https://openweathermap.org/.
 You need your own (free, and more than permissive enough for personal use) api key to use this.

-The script is heavily editted but originall adapted from here: https://www.geeksforgeeks.org/python-find-current-weather-of-any-city-using-openweathermap-api/
+The script is heavily edited but originally adapted from here: https://www.geeksforgeeks.org/python-find-current-weather-of-any-city-using-openweathermap-api/